meilisearch/specifications/text/0089-tenant-token.md

 #### Summary Key Points

-- `Tenant tokens` are generated from a MeiliSearch parent `API key` on the user's backend code to resolve multi-tenancy use-case by restricting access to data within an index according to the criteria chosen by the team managing a MeiliSearch instance.
+- `Tenant tokens` are generated from a MeiliSearch parent `API key` on the user's backend code.
+They are meant to resolve multi-tenancy by restricting access to data within an index according to the criteria chosen by the team managing the MeiliSearch instance.
-- These `Tenant tokens` can't be less restrictive than a parent `API key` and can only be used for the search action with a predefined forced filter field.
+- `Tenant tokens` cannot be less restrictive than their respective parent `API key` and can only be used for searching with a predefined forced filter field.
-- These `Tenant tokens` are not stored and thus retrievable on MeiliSearch.
-This is why we highly advise setting an expiration time on that type of API key for security reasons.
+- `Tenant tokens` are not stored and thus not retrievable on MeiliSearch.
+This is why we highly advise setting an expiration time on them for security reasons.

 #### Solving Multi-Tenancy with `Tenant tokens`